abhinavmishra14/alfresco-scripts/README.md

-# Generate User report along with user groups.
+# Generate User report along with user groups as JSON.

 #### OOTB Alfresco doesn't have direct API to do get all users along with their groups at once.
 Though you can get user profile of a particular user along with group.
 This report also includes information of all the sites which the user has access.
 Report is generated as a json.
 See the sample report here: samples/userReports.json